rpalermodrums/ryanpalermo-dot-dev/apps/blog/src/content/posts/captive-users.md

 ---

-## The admin panel is your real product

-Here's the uncomfortable truth: for a lot of businesses, the customer-facing product is a facade.
-The real work happens in the admin tool.

-* The billing adjustments
-* The account overrides
-* The feature flags
-* The data corrections
-* The manual interventions that keep the system running

-When something goes wrong, the customer-facing product can only say "contact support."
-The admin tool is where the actual resolution happens.

-If your admin tool is broken, your ability to recover from errors is broken.
-If your ops team can't move fast, your customers wait.
-If the interface is confusing, mistakes propagate.

-The admin panel is the product.
-It's just the product that only your most expensive employees use.

----

 ## Ops workarounds become permanent architecture

 When an internal tool is bad, people don't file tickets and wait.
 They build workarounds.
 And workarounds become architecture.